itsallgoode/crashdetection_undergradresearch/README.md

 ### Hi there 👋

-This is the repo containing the code for my undergraduate research project and current ML projects -->
+This is the repo containing the code for my undergraduate research project -->